wurli/wurli/README.md

 I'm Jacob.
 I like writing code, and want to write more of it 👨‍💻

 My background is in maths, and I've worked with the UK Government as a data scientist/statistician for 4+ years, but I'm now looking to gently pivot into a more software-focused role.
-If you're recruiting for an R expert itching to get into other tech, please get in touch!
+If you're recruiting for an R expert with a knack for training and an itch to get into other tech, please get in touch!

 #### Some links: